How Well You Move in Life depends on Your Body and Mind Awareness.

 Two Meditation Tools to Cultivate the Mind and Balance Your Life

 • Meditate by ‘Cultivating the Opposite’ (Pratipaksha Bhavana).
-The ‘cultivating the opposite’ yoga meditation is a means to hold and centre your Mind in a peaceful state.
-Then the next step is to intellectually consider without bias the emotions and thoughts that arise; to cope with them and direct your life.
+The ‘cultivating the opposite’ yoga meditation is a means to hold and center your Mind in a peaceful state.
+Then, the next step is to intellectually consider, without bias, the emotions and thoughts that arise, cope with them, and direct your life.

 • The Reflective Meditation from Gnana Yoga (Jnana — Buddhism) is to reign in your Mind by reflecting upon yourself and the true nature of reality.